MIT MBA GMAT Scores: What Score Do I Need?

 Aiming for a “Safe Zone”

 There is no one-size-fits-all calculation for figuring out what GMAT score you need to be admitted to Sloan’s MBA program, and there certainly are no guarantees.
 A GMAT score at the top end of the middle 80% could be a “gold star” on your application — and a much-needed one, if you have weaknesses in your profile.
-However, if your GPA is lower than average and your application is lacking in other areas, an impressive GMAT score may not be enough to get your foot in the door.
+However, if your application is lacking in GPA or other areas, an impressive GMAT score may not be enough to get your foot in the door.
 Moreover, even with a sense of recent averages and trends, it’s impossible to know exactly how stiff the competition will be from one year to the next or how large the applicant pool at MIT Sloan might get.

 So, when seeking admission to such a competitive program, a smart strategy is to aim for a “safe zone” with your GMAT score goal.
 Now, let me be clear: a “safe zone” is not an entry ticket.
 You can never safely assume that you’ll get into a school just because you have a certain GMAT score.
 I can’t reiterate that enough.
 Rather, a “safe zone” is a GMAT score that you can at least feel confident won’t be a red flag on your application.